mousepawmedia/devdocs/source/tools/devtools.rst

 Meld
 ==================================

-**Meld** is a visual tool for viewing and merging differences between files.
+-*Meld** is a visual tool for viewing and merging differences between files.
 It can be used to compare files and directories, and is compatible with Git.